bkomuves/plonky2-verifier/commentary/Recursion.md

 Exposing the verifier data as public inputs, requires the verifier to check it "off-circuit", Plonky2 provides the function `check_cyclic_proof_verifier_data`. (ignoring its name, it applies to any recursive proof where the verifier data are public.)
 This function compares the verifier data extracted from the inner proof’s public inputs with the expected verifier data. this check is especially important in cyclic recursion, where every inner proof must be linked to the same verification key.

-It is technically possible to hardcode the verifier data in the circuit, but plonky2 does seem to support this! might require a lot of refactoring!
+It is technically possible to hardcode the verifier data in the circuit, but plonky2 doesn't seem to support this! might require a lot of refactoring!

 ## Recursion Tools
 Plonky2 implements a few (limited!) number of tools (functions) for recursion, mainly it is the following two: